top of page

 Understand Priorities

 Obviously, different projects and different businesses will have different priorities.
 When one of our project managers was working at Barclays, they had a matrix to help them decide how many cashiers, personal bankers, offices, etc should be in each branch.
-Pure Gym, meanwhile, had different briefs, depending on whether the gym was located in a town or a city, to ensure the right facilities would be available to their target customer.
+Pure Gym, meanwhile, tailored their briefs, depending on whether the gym was located in a town or a city, to ensure the right facilities would be available to their target customer.

 Make it clear to everyone